ysyk2021/ai-for-social-good-addressing-global-challenges-with-innovative-solutions/src/chapter-9-3.md

-# Continuously Adapting and Improving Your AI Approach for Social Good

 Measuring AI impact on social good is critical for assessing the effectiveness of AI initiatives, identifying areas for improvement, and promoting transparency and accountability.
 However, it is equally important to continuously adapt and improve your AI approach for social good to ensure that it remains relevant and effective.